madkarmaa/cloudflare-new-email/README.md

+# Cloudflare New Email Generator

-> A simple utility script to add a new email forwarding rule to a Cloudflare-registered domain.
+> _A simple utility script to add a new email forwarding rule to a Cloudflare-registered domain._

 ## Installation ⚙️